iot-lnu/workshop/README.md

 # Step By Step
 ## 1 - Assemble the hardware (Pycom board)
+Start by connecting the Pycom to the expantion board and then connect the antenna to the Pycom board as shown in the picture:
 ![Connect the antenna](./img/antenna.png)

 ## 2 - Install the development tools
+Install an IDE.
+We recommend Atom.io or Visual Studio Code.
+Open the IDE and install the plugin Pymakr.

+If on Mac or Linux there could be a problem connecting to the serial port (usb) on your computer.
+This is due to a incompatibility in the Pymakr plugin.
+It could be fixed by information you find in [update-electron.txt](./update-electron.txt)

 ## 3 - Connect to the Pycom board